isene/hp-41_isene-rom/README.md

 # hp-41_isene-rom
-## The most useful of my FOCAL programs

-The most useful of my FOCAL programs below is now contained in one 4K ROM image – the ISENE.ROM.
-Here you will find:
+The most useful of my FOCAL programs are contained in one 4K ROM image – the ISENE.ROM.
+The ROM includes:

 * UAC (Ultimate Alarm Clock) - The mother of all alarm clocks with all kinds of bells and whistles